sdiehl/wiwinwlh/tutorial.md

-The problem with the previous approach is having to rely on GHC's asynchronous exception handling inside of IO to handle basic operations and the bifurcation of APIs which need to expose different APIs for any monad that has failure (`IO`, `STM`, `ExceptT`, etc).
+The problem with the previous approach is having to rely on GHC's asynchronous exception handling inside of IO to handle basic operations and the bifurcation of APIs which need to expose different APIs for any monad that has failure (`IO`, `STM`, `ExceptT`, etc.).

-The ``exceptions`` package provides provides the same API as ``Control.Exception`` but loosens the dependency on IO.
+The ``exceptions`` package provides the same API as ``Control.Exception`` but loosens the dependency on IO.
 It instead provides a granular set of typeclasses which can operate over different monads which require a precise subset of error handling methods.

-* `MonadThrow` - Monads which expose a interface for throwing exceptions.
+* `MonadThrow` - Monads which expose an interface for throwing exceptions.
-* `MonadCatch` - Monads which expose a interface for handling exceptions.
+* `MonadCatch` - Monads which expose an interface for handling exceptions.
-* `MonadMask` - Monads which expose a interface for masking asynchronous exceptions.
+* `MonadMask` - Monads which expose an interface for masking asynchronous exceptions.

 There are three core primitives that are used in handling runtime exceptions: